saadindassum/ten-q-scraping/README.md

 5. Parse category info (category names along with their column indices)
 6. Parse each row of the table.

 We'll implement these top to bottom, working on the worst/default case first.
-Worst case I can think of right now being an unparsed document where everything's contained in a single p tag.
+Worst case I can think of right now being an unparsed document where all text in a file is contained in a single p tag.
+Older 10Qs from '04 are good for finding these worst case scenarios.